-3. Disability Discrimination and Accommodations
+3. Accommodations

-In accordance with VUMC EEO/AA policy, VUMC does not discriminate in its admissions or selection of House Staff.
-Selection decisions are made without regard to disabilities or other protected categories.
-Applicants to VUMC's residency or fellowship programs who may need reasonable accommodations at any point in the selection process, as well as incoming or current House Staff who may require reasonable accommodations, should contact Employee & Labor Relations at 615-343-4759 or employeerelations.vumc@vumc.org.
+Applicants to VUMC's residency or fellowship programs who may need reasonable accommodations at any point in the selection process, as well as incoming or current House Staff who may require reasonable accommodations, should create a case in Workday Help, and/or may also contact Employee & Labor Relations at 615-343-4759 or employeerelations.vumc@vumc.org.
 Requests for accommodations are evaluated on a case-by-case basis.
-For more information, visit Employee & Labor Relations website at https://hr.vumc.org/.
+For more information, current employees may also visit the Employee & Labor Relations website at https://hr.vumc.org/Employee-Relations.

-4. Racial and Other Harassment in the Work Environment
+4. Discrimination and Other Harassment in the Work Environment